sebsadface/sebsadface/bio.md

 🌏 From Urumqi, China.

-👨‍🎓 Studying computer science and business at the University of Washington.
+👨‍🎓 Studying computer science and business at <a href="https://www.cs.washington.edu/">the University of Washington</a>.

 🌱 I delve into blockchain & decentralized technologies and occasionally snap <a href="https://www.instagram.com/sebsadface/">photos</a>.